 For instructions, see the View Administration document.
 If you have multiple instances of View Connection Server in a replicated group, you need to export the data from only one instance.

-After you upgrade VMware Tools in virtual machines that are used as remote desktops, reinstall Horizon Agent.
+- After you upgrade VMware Tools in virtual machines that are used as remote desktops, reinstall View Agent.

-Reinstalling Horizon Agent guarantees that the drivers in the virtual machine remain compatible with the other View components.
+Reinstalling View Agent guarantees that the drivers in the virtual machine remain compatible with the other View components.

-Step-by-step instructions for running the Horizon Agent installer appear in the Setting Up Virtual Desktops in Horizon 7 document.
+Step-by-step instructions for running the View Agent installer appear in Setting Up Desktop and Application Pools in View.